Nomad-Media/samples-js/movies/content-admin-movies/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used got to [Deletes related content from a content.](ref:deleterelatedcontent)
+> For more information about the API calls used got to [Delete Related Content](https://developer.nomad-cms.com/docs/delete-related-content)

 ## Bulk Update